Back to the journal

 Family stories become more useful when names and relationships are clear.
 Ask who else was there, how people were related, where the moment happened, and what the place was called at the time.

-This matters especially for younger family members growing up in another city or country.
-They may know a photograph is important, but they may not know the village, neighbourhood, language, nickname, or family connection behind it.
+This matters especially for younger family members who did not live through the moment.
+They may know a photograph is important, but not the home, nickname, or family connection behind it.

 Build a shape later